sze-info/avr/docs/ros2halado/py_cpp.md

 ---
-title: Python és C++ összehasonlítása
+title: Comparison of Python and C++
 ---

 === "Python"